LesterLyu/The-Look/deliverables/iteration-02.plan.md

     In Chinese dictionary, there are two ways to locate a word.
 One is by alphabetic order, A for Armani, B for balmin, H for H&M.etc, that’s how we shop in a ordinary mall, or shop cloth online, we go to one store(or its website), then another.

     Another way is to look up a word by its structure.
-If I have to explain it in English, image there is a chart in your Marin-Webster that contains all words start with a prefix ”pre”, and another chart contains all words end with suffix ”ness”.
+If I have to explain it in English, imagine there is a chart in your Marin-Webster that contains all words start with a prefix ”pre”, and another chart contains all words end with suffix ”ness”.
 When you want a specific style of word, a specific suffix or prefix, you just go to the chart, and you will know all about it.
 This is the shopping experience that The Look is providing, locate a specific style first, then you can see all the clothes that can be a part of that style.
 It is a new way to shopping for men, more straight, more determinant, and more direct.

     After all, what customers are buying is NOT a specific cloth, but a general look, which is the value added part that we provide.